When are epsilon-nets small?: Introduction

 \begin{thmx}[Sample complexity bound for CAL \cite{Hanneke14}] The exists an active learning algorithm (CAL), such that in the realizable case, for any distribution $\PP$, $\eps, \delta \in (0, 1]$ and a class of classifiers $\mathcal{F}$ of VC dimension $d$, after requesting

-labels with probability at least $1 - \delta$, CAL returns a classifier $\hat{f}$ satisfying $\PP(\hat{f}(x) \neq f^*(x))\le\eps$. \end{thmx} When $\tau(\eps)\log \tau(\eps) = o(1/\eps)$ the above algorithm allows for up to an \emph{exponential improvement} over the standard sampling strategy described in Theorem \ref{vcbound}.
-In particular, a simple inspection of the proof of the result for the CAL algorithm implies the following bound for $\eps$-nets (we moved the Algorithm and discussion of the following Corollary \ref{alexcap} below to Appendix \ref{cal}). \begin{cor} Let $(\X, \mathcal{R})$ be a range space of VC-dimension $d$ and Alexander's capacity $\tau(\eps)$.
+labels with probability at least $1 - \delta$, CAL returns a classifier $\hat{f}$ satisfying $\PP(\hat{f}(x) \neq f^*(x))\le\eps$. \end{thmx} If $\tau(\eps)\log \tau(\eps) = o(1/\eps)$ the above algorithm allows for up to an \emph{exponential improvement} over the standard sampling strategy described in Theorem \ref{vcbound}.
+In particular, a simple inspection of the proof of the result for the CAL algorithm implies the following bound for $\eps$-nets.
+For the sake of completeness an analog of CAL algorithm for range spaces together with some additional discussions are presented in Appendix \ref{cal}. \begin{cor} Let $(\X, \mathcal{R})$ be a range space of VC-dimension $d$ and Alexander's capacity $\tau(\eps)$.
 Then there exists an $\eps$-net of size

 \end{cor}